r35382/bnflite/getting-started.md

 which means that a number is either a single digit, or a single digit followed by another number.
 ( the number is just a digit or another number with one more digit )

-BNFlite implements embedded domain specific language approach for gramma specification when all "production rules" are constructed as instances of C++ classes concatenated by means of overloaded arithmetic operators.
+BNFlite implements embedded domain specific language approach for grammar specification when all "production rules" are constructed as instances of C++ classes concatenated by means of overloaded arithmetic operators.